aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/05-start-aws-cli.md

 Use the copy button in each of the following code samples to quickly copy the command to your clipboard.
 {{% /notice %}}

-In your cloud9 terminal window paste the following commands
+In your AWS Cloud9 terminal window paste the following commands

 1. Clean-up any exsisting aws cli installation